pkka/My-CTF-Web-Challenges/README.md

 #### Idea

-* Bypass SSRF restrictiton with 302 redirect
+* Bypass SSRF restriction with 302 redirect
 * Exploit FASTCGI protocol by using GOPHER

 #### Source Code